 Current freight markets are no longer supportive of this model.
-Trucks are hard to secure and it’s costly to move freight in low volumes.
+Trucks are harder to secure and it’s costlier to move freight in low volumes.

 Big brands like General Mills and Yoplait have reported to Wall St. Journal that they’re facing extreme difficulties getting product to stores on time.
 Imagine how problematic this must be for smaller companies that don’t have nearly the same buying power or network resources.

-While compliance and chargeback programs do effectively incentivize vendors to meet delivery and packaging parameters, they are becoming increasingly hard to meet.
+While compliance and vendor chargeback programs do effectively incentivize suppliers to meet delivery and packaging parameters, they are becoming increasingly hard to meet.

 We’ve built Zipline Logistics to best serve the transportation needs of consumer product brands.
 How?
 Our entire network of carriers is accustomed to delivering into big-box stores, values on-time transport, and has food-grade equipment.
 We’re also uniquely familiar with the nuances of each major distributor and retail/grocery DC.

 This specialized transportation expertise, paired with our dedication to customer service, means that Zipline clients can ace their deliveries and avoid costly vendor chargebacks.